sohamcodes/AWS-Serverless-NodeJs-with-Github-Actions/README.md

 2. Dev and Prod environments were created to create separation between Non-prod and Prod logics and for testing purposes.
 3. The API is connected to a serverless database (NeonDB).
 4. Drizzle ORM is used to create the database schema via utilizing Javascript.
 This allows for creation of Schema without utilizing SQL Schema.
 5. NeonDB (Serverless) allows for mutiple branches of DB.
+6. Automate Deployment of API using Github Actions workflow.

 Architture:
 API Gateway -- > Lambda --> NeonDB (Serverless)